ayshahussain141/final-project/README.md

 http://schoolifezen.com/

 # Features
-* User can cretae a course
+* User can create a course
 * User can add color to course
 * User can add assignments corrsponding to the course
 * User can add due dates to assignments